Building a smart home can start with a single bulb or switch.

-There are a few very easy steps to stay secure:
+There are a few easy steps to stay secure:

-All products should encrypt your data when it’s stored or transferred, including if it’s sent to the cloud or as it travels to an app on your phone.
+Only install products that encrypt your data when it’s stored or transferred, including if it’s sent to the cloud or as it travels to an app on your phone.

 Wi-Fi networks should be private and set with a secure passcode to prevent would-be hackers from hopping on your connection.
 Routers are among the top ways that hackers steal information or gain access to smart home devices.
 Replace your router whenever it’s old enough that firmware updates are no longer supported (approximately every 3 to 5 years).
 Get a router that can manage two separate wi-fi networks: One for your personal computing devices, such as laptops and smartphones, and a second for your smart devices.
 That way, a compromised smart device won’t let hackers access personal data from your emails, shopping history, and banking apps.

 Make sure that any installations of security cameras, door locks, and thermostats are done by a reputable professional.

 Keep all products running on the latest software with frequent updates.
 Many products from top brands, such as Amazon and Google, install security updates automatically.

 Change all default usernames and passwords immediately upon set-up of a new device, and make sure that they are all different for each device.
 A secure online password manager can help you generate strong passwords (ideally more than 16 letters and characters long) and help you keep them all straight.

 Though a smart home can take time and research to set up properly, it can be well worth it.
 Not only can it be an investment in your home, but it can ultimately help make your day more efficient, secure your property, and save you money.